NxNiki/ripple-detection/README.md

 conda activate ripple-detection
 ```

-Sometimes we have problem installing library ptsa.
-We can build it from source instead.
+Sometimes, we have problems installing library `ptsa`.
+We can build it from the source instead.
 See instructions [here](https://github.com/pennmem/ptsa?tab=readme-ov-file#build-from-source).

-Then run the following the install additional libraries:
+Then run the following to install additional libraries:
 ```
-conda update -f environments.yml
+conda env update --file environment.yml --prune
 ```